 Starbucks has turned all of its coffee shops into micro-fulfillment centers powered with their ‘Order & Pay’ app.
 Imagine the operational efficiency and expedited service it can now provide with a way to track and manage inbound orders.
 Contrast that with the stress and missed sales due to a line out the door.

 American Girl is turning their flagship store into a place where girls and their dolls can bond and create memories together.
 This is a store they want families to visit long after the star of the show, the doll, is purchased.

 This short list demonstrates the new ways of thinking about the role of the store in the marketing mix.
 It meets consumers needs, conforming to their lifestyle instead of conforming to the brand’s established business operations.

-In the coming weeks, MJD will explore some micro-concepts that, in aggregate, can help push back on the “Amazon Effect” and help retailers reinvent themselves.
+MJD has explored some micro-concepts that, in aggregate, can help push back on the “Amazon Effect” and help retailers reinvent themselves.

 - The Digital Tactics of the ‘Store of the Future’: Let’s not introduce technology for technology’s sake.
 We’ll examine the toolbox of tactics and the appropriate times to use them to create a useful omni-channel program.